jaredflake/jaredflake.github.io/_pages/research.md

 Presented at BYU Accounting Research Symposium 2021, FARS Midyear Meeting 2022 (by coauthor), Deakin University 2022 (by coauthor), CeFARR 3rd Analyst Research Conference 2022 (by coauthor)

-### *"Analysts’ Role in Managerial Learning: Evidence from Analyst Activity around M&A Announcements"* with Yang Cao and Miao Liu
+### *"The Credibility of Complex and Evasive Answers in Conference Calls: a Real-time Market Response Approach"* with Yang Cao and Miao Liu

 Paper available upon request.